Our School Statement:

 Mrs C Walters (Assistant Head Teacher)

-We have a named Governor who is responsible for safeguarding: Karen Mackenzie.
+We have two named Governors who are responsible for safeguarding: Karen Mackenzie and Tom Keeley.

-Our designated teacher for Looked After Children (LAC) is Miss M Hughes.
+Our designated teacher for Looked After Children (LAC) is Mrs M Coles.

 Our mental health lead is Mrs N Quadri.